zKillboard/zKillboard/information/faq.md

 Please also read and understand Section 230 of the Communications Decency Act: https://www.eff.org/issues/cda230

+<strong>What about the GDPR?</strong><br/>

+zKillboard does not contain any personally identifiable information.
+On the off chance you made a character with your real name and you want it changed, you must work with CCP by creating a ticket with your request.
+If/when CCP complies with your request, the API will reflect the change (not immediately) and zKillboard will pick up the name change and mofiy it within the database accordingly.

 ***

 #####I don&#39;t like you and I want all my API&#39;s gone!
 How do I remove them?